 Great white sharks are a vulnerable species due to their low reproductive rate and hunting habits.
 Great white have been hunted for their meat, skin, and fins for many years.
 This has led to a decline in the Great white shark population.

-Here are the top threats to great white shark
+Here are the top threats to the great white shark.

-Great white sharks are often caught and killed as bycatch, meaning they are not the target of the fisherman but are caught unintentionally.
+Great white sharks are often caught and killed as bycatch.
+They are not the target of the fisherman but are caught unintentionally.
 These predatory sharks are also hunted for their meat, skin, and fins.

-Human hostility is the chief threat to the great white shark, including hunting for meat and trophies as well as “revenge killings” following a well-publicized shark attack or even a shark attack movie.
+Human hostility is the chief threat to the great white shark.
+This includes hunting for meat and trophies as well as “revenge killings.”
+This often follows a well-publicized shark attack or even a shark attack movie.

-Fishing for sharks is usually carried out by individual shark fishermen rather than on a commercial scale, with the edible fins being one target of the fishing and trophies such as the teeth or jaws being another.
+Fishing for sharks is usually carried out by individual shark fishermen rather than on a commercial scale.
+The edible fins are one target of sport fishing and trophies such as the teeth or jaws being another.